cyrilwanner/next-optimized-images/README.md

 Please note that an image being handled does not mean it also gets automatically optimized.
 The required optimization package for that image also has to be installed.
 Please read the [optimization packages](#optimization-packages) section for more information.

 If an image gets handled but not optimized, it means that the original image will get used and copied for the build.

+:information_source: Since version 2.5, `ico` files are also supported but for backwards compatibility, they need to be manually enabled.
+By adding `'ico'` to the `handleImages` array, the plugin will also handle `ico` files.

 #### inlineImageLimit